AdobeDocs/marketo.en/help/marketo/product-docs/reporting/revenue-cycle-analytics/revenue-cycle-models/changing-the-name-of-a-stage.md

    ![](assets/image2015-4-27-17-3a40-3a46.png)

-   Click Close.
+1. Click **Close**.

    ![](assets/image2015-4-27-17-3a41-3a51.png)

    See?
 Easy!
-Remember to [Approve your Model](approve-unapprove-a-revenue-model.md).
+Remember to [Approve your Model](/help/marketo/product-docs/reporting/revenue-cycle-analytics/revenue-cycle-models/approve-unapprove-a-revenue-model.md).